heikekonow/planning/talks/storing_data/index.md

 * Metadata
 * n-d variables consisting of many numbers

-## Zarr is as simple as it gets.

-* .json files for the metadata
-* binary files for compressed chunks

-As chunks are stored separately, this scales for any size of dataset.
-We are working with a 500 TB dataset in nextGEMS.

 ## netCDF4 / HDF5

 * *netCDF4*, a.k.a.
 HDF5 stores metadata and chunks in one file.